microsoft/project15/Deploy/Deployment.md

-# Deploying Project 15 from Microsoft Open Platform
+# Deploying Project 15 from Microsoft Open Platform in 3 steps

 This document walks through :